mdgriffith/elm-style-animation/README.md

  * __Animations can be smoothly interrupted.
 Or chained together.__

- * __Relative animation__ such as using `+=` and `-=` to animate a property based on its previous value is also available.
+ * __Relative animation__ such as using `add` and `subtract` to animate a property based on its previous value is also available.
 Though, be aware that mixing this and animation interruption can lead to unanticipated results.

  * __CSS properties and units are type checked.__